Navigating the Warped Realities of Generative AI

 As the use of Generative AI continues to expand, experts are increasingly warning of the risks posed by its use by extremist groups.
 With the ability to create highly realistic images, videos, and audio recordings, Generative AI has the potential to be a powerful tool for propaganda creation and distribution and narrative manipulation.

 Extremist ideologies require new membership to survive.
-Generative AI allows extremist propagandists to produce a wider range of materials that are more sophisticated, persuasive, and targeted than ever before, at scale.
-By analyzing social media data, Generative AI algorithms will be capable of creating visual narratives that are tailored to the interests and preferences of vulnerable users that extremist groups may be interested in recruiting.
-Materials generated may also serve the purpose of solidifying and/or rallying an existing base.
+Generative AI allows extremist propagandists to produce a broader range of materials that are more sophisticated, persuasive, and targeted than ever before at scale.
+By analyzing social media data, Generative AI algorithms can create visual narratives tailored to the interests and preferences of vulnerable users that extremist groups may be interested in recruiting.
+The generated materials may also serve the purpose of solidifying and rallying an existing base.
 On Reddit, one user in the r/Midjourney forum generated a painting-like image of Hillary Clinton as a vampire holding a small child, a play on a QAnon conspiracy theory that claims the Clintons and other elite families drink the blood of children.
 While the user is likely not a member of an extremist group, such imagery has spurred violent incidents in the past.
 The user joked, “Making a start on my QAnon comic book.”

 Extremists are also likely to exploit Generative AI to create deep fake videos containing content that may be damaging to social and political opponents.